dvcrn/ex_openai/README.md

 ## To Do's / What's not working yet

 - Typespecs for `oneOf` input types, currently represented as `any()`
-- Streams need some work and proper types
+- Streams don't have complete typespecs yet

 ## Configuration